Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 There are two main things that affect the quality of a traffic source:

-• Some ad networks cater to low-quality audiences, i.e., generate little sales for your product.
+• Some networks cater to low-quality audiences, i.e., generate little sales for your product.

 Ensure that the traffic source you’re patronizing has a clean reputation or has been explored by someone you know with good results.
-This will prevent you from falling victim to click fraud and getting little return on your ad spend.
+This will prevent you from falling victim to click fraud and getting little return on your ad spend, instead of positive ROI.

-Targeting lets you tailor your affiliate marketing campaign to the people most likely to respond to them.
-Examples of targeting options:
+Targeting lets you tailor your affiliate marketing campaign to more visitors that are most likely to respond to them.
+Examples of targeting setting options:

 • Location,